 Environmental degradation is escalating at an alarming rate and for this reason; people who are concerned about the fate of the planet try their best to go green.
 Currently, several industries are putting some good effort into reducing their CO2 emissions into the environment.
 Theme Parks have not been left behind in this race; all over the world theme park developers are coming with new innovative ways that seek to eradicate environmental pollution.

 Being that these places require very large amounts of energy to operate, they are more prone to pollute the surrounding environment if proper measures are not taken.
 Building an eco-friendly theme park will not only save the environment but will also lower the amount of money used in running and managing the park.
+This includes the use of various eco-friendly or solar-powered equipment starting from the generator that powers the rides to the air compressors used in the control rooms.
 Through this article, you will get highlights on how one can go about building an eco-friendly theme park.

 Resort to Solar Energy

 Every theme park needs a good amount of energy to efficiently run.
 The rides, the lighting all require large amounts of energy to fully operate.
 Having a solar project in the park is one of the best ways you can go green and at the same time lowering the cost of management.
-By using Photovoltaic solar panels, you can harness clean energy from the sun and use it to power the whole park.
+By using Photovoltaic solar panels, you can harness clean energy from the sun and use it to power the whole park, including the energy that powers the air receiver.
 The good thing with solar panels is that they can produce high amounts of energy that can be used to run everything in the park without emitting any CO2 to the environment.

 Have a Waste Management Plan